 - Medullary carcinoma of the thyroid gland

 Carcinoid syndrome may also cause loose, watery stool.
 Carcinoid syndrome happens when a person develops a carcinoid tumor, a special type of tumor that releases chemicals in the bloodstream.
-The common sites where a carcinoid tumor grows is in the lungs and gastrointestinal tract.
+The common sites where a carcinoid tumor grows are the lungs and gastrointestinal tract.

 When to Seek Medical Help